test-kitchen/test-kitchen/README.md

 $ kitchen test -l debug
 ```

-For the provisioner (e.g. chef-solo or chef-zero) add a `log_level` item to the provesioner section of the `.kitchen.yml`
+For the provisioner (e.g. chef-solo or chef-zero) add a `log_level` item to the provisioner section of the `.kitchen.yml`
 For more information see the Documentation.
 This is a change since version 1.7.0

 ## Documentation